 Dengue is a disease caused by a family of viruses which are transmitted by mosquitoes.
-It has a sudden onset with symptoms of headache, fever, exhaustion, severe joint and muscle pain, swollen glands and rashes.
+It has a sudden onset with symptoms of a headache, fever, exhaustion, severe joint and muscle pain, swollen glands and rashes.
 The presence of fever, rashes and headache along with other symptoms is particularly characteristic of dengue.

 The dengue virus is contracted from the bite of a particular mosquito that has previously bitten an infected person.
-The mosquito flourishes during rainy season but can also breed in water-filled flower pots, plastic bags, water bodies, cans etc all year round.
+The mosquito flourishes during the rainy season but can also breed in water-filled flower pots, plastic bags, water bodies, cans etc. all year round.
 One bite of such mosquito is sufficient to cause the disease.

 The virus is not contagious and cannot be spread directly from person to person.
 There must be a person-to-mosquito-to-another person pathway.